 Chapter 10 contains the action items that will be carried out to accomplish the goals and objectives of the IMP.
-The action items described in this section are intended to be consistent with the requirements of Neb.
+The action items described in this Chapter are intended to be consistent with the requirements of Neb.
 Rev. Stat. § 46-715(3).

-These actions range from ongoing non-regulatory actions such as information and education efforts, to maintenance of current regulatory actions, and the potential for future increased controls if certain targets cannot be maintained through the other actions taken by the Upper Platte River Basin NRDs or NeDNR.
-As described within this Chapter, more details on the statutes or rules followed by the Upper Platte River Basin NRDs or NeDNR can be found at the offices of each respective agency.
+These actions range from ongoing non-regulatory actions such as information and education efforts, to maintenance of current regulatory actions, and the potential for future increased controls if certain targets cannot be maintained through the other actions taken by the SPNRD or NeDNR.
+As described within this Chapter, more details on the statutes or rules followed by the SPNRD or NeDNR can be found at the offices of each respective agency.
 For purposes of transparency/simplicity, the full length of those documents are not repeated herein, so the reader is directed to each agency to read the full details on how any particular action item may be carried out.